Friday 22 September to Monday 9 October 2017

 It is not possible to visit these key places without time for leisure.
 We have chosen hotels which will make it easy to visit the key sights of the cities we are visiting.

-The Catholic Leadership international study tour will be led by ACU’s Dr John Honner (cofounder of Eureka Street) and Dr David Leary OFM (Lecturer, ACU).
+The Catholic Leadership international study tour will be led by ACU’s Dr John Honner (cofounder of Eureka Street).

 This study tour is available to graduates of the postgraduate leadership program, the Graduate Certificate in Leadership and Catholic Culture (GCLACC), and to participants and graduates of the Master of Leadership (MLeadership).